edcrewe/django-csvimport/README.rst

 -----------------------

 #.
 Test with Django 5.2.17, 6.1.1 and Python 3.14.4
 #.
-Replaced distutils with packaging (remove need to install setuptools to get it working).
+Replaced distutils with packaging (remove need to install setuptools).

 Version 3 - Dec 2023
 --------------------